jvmorris/Cisco-Packet-Tracer-Labs/Lab-04-Multi-VLAN-Router-Subinterfaces/README.md

 <br />
 <br />

-Verify with <code>show vlan brief</code> that each port is in the expected VLAN and take a screenshot of the output.
+Verify with <code>show vlan brief</code> that each port is in the expected VLAN.
 <br />

 <p align="center">